arnemahl/pockito/README.md

 If the Store receives an invalid value for a property, it will simply not be set.
 Instead, it will result in an exception or a log statement, depending on the Store's [configuration](store-configuration).

 Having added a validator, you can use `Store.isValid('propName', value)` as a verifier for a potential property-value.

+Having added an initialState you can use `Store.reset('propName')` to revert a single property to it's initial state, or `Store.reset()` to reset all properties.

 <!-- Config -->
 #### Store configuration